SythFlux/Frontend-Bi-Dashboard/README.md

   - Implementing graphs using Chart.js
   - Fetching data via REST API calls and handling asynchronous updates
   - Ensuring the UI was responsive and easy to use
+  - Structure between the components
+  - Making the frontend run in containers with Docker

 # Showcase